-If the appraiser indicates that values are declining, even if the larger market itself is not identified by National MI as restricted, the maximum LTV is limited to 95%.
-In addition, the Underwriter should take special care in the review of the appraisal to ensure the value conclusion is appropriately supported.
+If the appraiser indicates that values are declining, the Underwriter should take special care in the review of the appraisal to ensure the value conclusion is appropriately supported.

 3.6.6 Appraisal Types

 National MI requires a traditional full appraisal with an interior inspection.
 Exterior only appraisals or evaluations, appraisal waivers, AVMs or BPOs are not permitted.